OLC-Bioinformatics/redmine-docs/docs/analysis/metaphlan.md

 **Required Components**

-You must include a list of SEQIDs one per line.
+You must include the type(s) of sequence(s) (fastas, fastqs, nanoporefastqs), each followed by a list of desired SEQIDs - one per line.
+For example, in the description:

+fastqs
+2023-SEQ-0415
+2023-SEQ-0414
+fastas
+2025-MIN-0333

+The automator will parse through the provided list, and run the analysis on the specified sequence types.

+*IF you would like to analyse both an assembly/fasta, AND the raw data, you MUST list the SEQID under BOTH sequence types*

 **Optional Components**